Is Your Body Craving B12?

-Vitamin B12 is useful in treating and preventing vitamin B12 deficiency, a condition in which vitamin B12 levels in the blood are too low.
+Vitamin B12 is useful in treating and preventing vitamin B12 deficiency, a condition in which B12 levels in the blood are too low.
 It is also used to treat pernicious anemia, a serious type of anemia that is due to vitamin B12 deficiency and is found mostly in older people.
 For this purpose, people use either a supplement that is taken by mouth (sublingually) or a gel that is applied inside the nose.

 Vitamin B12 is also used for memory loss, Alzheimer's disease, boosting mood, energy, concentration and the immune system, and slowing aging.
 It is prescribed for heart disease, lowering high homocysteine levels (which may contribute to cardiovascular disease), male infertility diabetes, sleep disorders, depression, mental disorders, weak bones (osteoporosis), swollen tendons, AIDS, inflammatory bowel disease, asthma, allergies, a skin disease called vitiligo, preventing cervical and other cancers, and skin infections.

 Some people receive vitamin B12 for amyotrophic lateral sclerosis (Lou Gehrig’s disease), multiple sclerosis, preventing the eye disease age-related macular degeneration (AMD), Lyme disease and gum disease.
 It is also used for ringing in the ears, bleeding, liverand kidney disease, and for protection against the poisons and allergens in tobacco smoke.

 As a dermatological treatment for psoriasis and eczema, vitamin B12 is applied to skin either alone or in combination with avocado oil.
 Vitamin B12 is frequently used in combination with other B vitamins in vitamin B-complex products.